Most popular questions

 No. There will be no charge applied for sending an International Funds Transfer in these circumstances.
 However, depending on the banking provider for your receiving account, you might be charged for receiving the money.
 Please check with your provider if you have any questions.

-If you don't do anything by the deadline of 30th June we'll have to close your account for you.
+If you don't do anything by the deadline quoted in your letter we'll have to close your account for you.
 When your account closes, you won't be able to use it, any incoming payments will not be accepted and your money will no longer earn any interest.
-Please contact us ASAP if this happens.
-We'll write to you again to explain how you can get your money.
+We will keep your money safe until we receive instructions from you.
+Your letter will explain how you can get your money.

 We’re keeping it safe for you and you just need to complete the International Funds Transfer form to tell us where to send it.
 The letter we’ve sent to you will advise you of everything you need to do.